TADS Quiz

 Mulford's Grave

 Q7 How many Tadley detached villages were there in 1900?
-Answer: Two – these were regions of land, part of the Kingsclere Poor Law Union where the poor of Tadley were given work on the land.
+Answer: Two.
+These were regions of Lan, part of the Kingsclere Poor Law Union, where people experiencing poverty in Tadley were given work on the land.

-Q8 What happened to Blue Gown?
-Answer:it was thrown overboard on route to America.
-It was a famous race horse associated with Tadley that was being sent to race in America, that died when it’s spleen burst during a violent storm.
+Q8.
+What happened to Blue Gown?
+Answer: It was thrown overboard en route to America.
+It was a famous racehorse associated with Tadley that was being sent to race in America and died when its spleen burst during a violent storm.

-Q9 What was the name of Major George Roller’s Horse ?
-Answer: Gabardine named after the a tough, tightly woven fabric used by the famous Basingstoke Company.
+Q9 What was the name of Major George Roller’s Horse?
+Answer: Gabardine was named after the harsh, tightly woven fabric the famous Basingstoke Company used.

 Round 4 More General History